 Board the NASA Tram Tour and see history in the making.
 Stops include the newly restored Apollo Mission Control center, astronaut training facilities, and Rocket Park where you see the enormous Saturn V rocket.
 Walk underneath the new, twice-flown SpaceX Falcon 9 rocket.
 This is one of just two Falcon 9 rockets on display worldwide.

 HELPFUL HINT: Check flight times and if you need to add Friday night to your hotel reservation at the Marriott Marquis, don’t wait.
-Be sure to book that extra night now.

 Highlights near the hotel include Discovery Green, Avenida, Minute Maid Park, The Post HTX, Theater District, Aquarium, Downtown Tunnels, bikes for rent, Market Square, and the Truckyard.